nonlinear-labs-dev/nl-firmware/hooks/git-hooks/Readme.md

-- the  pre-commit file into .git/hooks and make sure the file is executable
+- to install the hook: copy the pre-commit file into .git/hooks and make sure the file is executable